Types of umbrella bodies

 An organisation has the option to become an open or closed umbrella body.

 An open umbrella body will assist a wide range of organisations (from a variety of sectors and geographical localities) through the disclosure process.
-Details of open umbrella bodies will be shared on our website.

 Services umbrella bodies offer